Lead Opinion

 Anthony contends that the state’s violation of his immunity agreement requires this court to reverse his conviction and sentence.
 Anthony’s written immunity agreement states, in pertinent part:

-It is agreed that at the present time, MICHAEL ANTHONY is not a suspect of this crime and thаt he was contacted by the police officers as part of their investigation of the killing of Ron Ewing.
+It is agreed that at thе present time, MICHAEL ANTHONY is not a suspect of this crime and that he was contacted by the police officers as part of their investigation of the killing of Ron Ewing.
 That shortly after they attempted to contact Mr. ANTHONY, arrangements were made for him to voluntarily come to the police station for the purposes of providing the information that he knew.
 That based upon the above-recited facts, JUDD C. IVERSEN, attorney for MICHAEL ANTHONY, advised him that he should not speak to the police officers prior to obtaining an agreement for immunity and the cooperation and assistance of the law enforcement authorities in attempting to prevent any revocation of the probations which MICHAEL ANTHONY is presently serving.

-to locate and to bring to justice the perpetrator оf the crime, it is agreed that there will be no state or federal prosecution of MICHAEL ANTHONY with regard to the killing of Ron Ewing provided MICHAEL ANTHONY is telling the truth when he represents that he is not the person who actually did the shooting of Ron Ewing and that he did not enter into an agreement prior to the killing with the perpetrator of the killing that that person was to kill Ron Ewing.
+Based on the desire of MICHAEL ANTHONY to cooperate with the investigating homicide detectives and their need to obtain the information from him*579 to locаte and to bring to justice the perpetrator of the crime, it is agreed that there will be no state or federal prosecution of MICHAEL ANTHONY with regard to the killing of Ron Ewing provided MICHAEL ANTHONY is telling the truth when he represents that he is not the person who actually did the shooting of Ron Ewing and that he did not enter into an agreement prior to the killing with the perpetrator of the killing that that person was to kill Ron Ewing.
 Although it is not apparent that MICHAEL ANTHONY faces any criminal liability based upon the actual killing of Ron Ewing, it is agreed that provided he has been and continues to be truthful with regard to his knowledge of that killing, he will be given immunity from any state and/or federal prosecution based upon that homicide.

 In addition to the written instrument, the parties recorded a statement “memorializing” the agreement between Anthony and the district attorney’s office.
 On that recording, a prosecutor first summarized the terms of the written agreement:

-The agreement [purports] to be a grant of immunity with respect to the information which the witness is about to provide to law enforcement[.]
-[W]ithout going into specifics, it in effect grants this witness use and transactional immunity with respect to narcotic transactions which have occurred and about which he‘s about to provide information.
-It, it had, it‘s a grant of limited immunity with respect to the homicide.
+The agreement [purports] to be a grant of immunity with respect to the information which the witness is about to provide to law enforcement!.]
+[W]ithout going into specifics, it in effect grants this witness use and transactional immunity with respect to narcotic transactions which have occurred and about which he’s about to provide information.
+It, it had, it’s a grant of limited immunity with respect to the homicide.
 The understanding generally being by the parties that if the witness cooperates and provides truthful information and was not a principal in the homicide, he then will not suffer any prosecution.
-It‘s anticipated that he will provide at all times truthful information, that he‘ll cooperate with us and, and in exchange for that, there will be no prosecution, assuming, in fact, there could be one based upon his involvement and or presence with the victim in this case.
+It’s anticipated that he will provide at all times truthful information, that he’ll cooperate with us and, and in exchange for that, there will be no prosecution, assuming, in fact, there could be one based upon his involvement and or presence with the victim in this case.

 Anthony then asked the prosecutor to clarify that accusations from the two people whom he had implicated in the murder (later identified as Drax Quartermain and Debra Chandler) would not be sufficient to establish that he had violated the immunity agreement: